lolcat-max/Quantum/readme.md

 - Weak signal?
 Add more salt (up to 20g)
 - Erratic readings?
 Shield with aluminum foil

 YOU'RE DONE!
-You now have a working quantum computer.
+You now have quantum spin liquid.

 ## What It Does